jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/README.txt

 7) [X] Install components not correct.
 8) Easily swap between 32 and 64 bit build via one define change
 9) Start menu added and links working
+10) [X} Remove registry entries installed by CB app Registry entities from src\associations.cpp (Associations::DoSetAssociation function) are NOT deleted in an uninstall!!!

 NSIS V ISS:
 -----------